List of caliphs: Sharifian Caliphate (1924–1925)

 Map with the kingdom in green and the current region in red.

-In March 1924, when the Ottoman Caliphate was abolished, Hussein bin Ali, King of Hejaz proclaimed himself Caliph.
 An attempt at restoring the caliphal office and style following the abolition of the Ottoman Caliphate was made by Hussein bin Ali, King of Hejaz and Sharif of Mecca, who assumed both on 11 March 1924 and held them until 3 October 1924, when he passed the kingship to his son Ali bin Hussein, who did not adopted the caliphal office and style.
 Like the Fatimid caliphs, he was a descendant of Muhammad through a grandson of Hasan ibn Ali.
 Hussein's claim for caliphate was not accepted by the Wahhabi and Salafi movements, and in 1925 he was driven from Hejaz by the forces of Ibn Saud as an outcome of the Second Saudi-Hashemite War.
 He continued to use the title of caliph during his remaining life in exile, until his death in 1931.

 In October 1924, facing defeat by Ibn Saud, he abdicated and was succeeded as king by his eldest son Ali bin Hussein.
 After Hejaz was subsequently completely conquered by the Ibn Saud-Wahhabi armies of the Ikhwan, on 23 December 1925, Hussein surrendered to the Saudis, bringing the Kingdom of Hejaz, the Sharifate of Mecca and the Sharifian Caliphate to an end.
 (Note: The legitimacy of his Caliphate is disputed; however, the date of end can be assigned to his loss of the Haramayn, in 1925 or to his death, in 1931.
 Both interpretations can be found in sources.)